Nice to meet you.

 Cute dinosaur game on Chrome

 So, where do I stand with Chrome?
 It’s still a fantastic browser for speed, ease of use, and flexibility.
-But for someone like me who’s starting to care more about privacy, it’s no longer the perfect fit.
+But it's no longer the perfect fit for someone like me who’s starting to care more about privacy.
 If you’re happy with the Google ecosystem and don’t mind a bit of resource drain, Chrome is still a great choice.
 But if you’re itching for something lighter or more private, it might be time to explore other options in this list.

 What I liked about Google Chrome: